Kevin-Chant/LoL-ChampionSelectGUI/README.md

   </uol>
   </p>

+<p>How the algorithm actually works:</p>

+<p>The program determines a set of champions that could be played (factoring in your role this game and what has been picked/banned), then goes through each one and calculates a score.
+This score is determined by how each ally/enemy pick affects the winrate of the champion, as well as the user's winrate (assuming a minimum number of ranked games has been played).
+After going through every possibility, it shows the top 5 scored champions to the user as its recommendations.</p>

 <p>Program Development Information (process) for those interested:</p>

 <p>I started this project at the end of the Spring 2015 semester as a fun idea of "what if I could tell someone what is optimal for them to play."
 At the time I had no real idea how to combine the data, and I didn't use nearly the depth of stats I do now (I was basically just comparing the global winrate of a champion and the user's winrate).</p>